coronalabs/corona-docs/markdown/native/plugin/luaplugin.markdown

 </div>
 </div>

-This process converts your code into bytecode and prepares it for submission to the [Corona Marketplace](https://marketplace.coronalabs.com/).
+This process converts your code into bytecode and prepares it for submission to a plugins host.
 When complete, you will see a <nobr>`plugin-PLUGIN_NAME.zip`</nobr> file in your project directory.

 ### Submission

-Once your plugin is packaged and complete, with hosted documentation and at least one sample, you can [submit](https://marketplace.coronalabs.com/product-submit) it Corona&nbsp;Labs.
-We will then contact you and personally help you through the process of uploading the plugin to our distribution servers and offering it to Corona developers via the [Corona Marketplace](https://marketplace.coronalabs.com/).
+If you'd like to submit a plugin for availability in the [Solar2D Plugins Marketplace](https://www.solar2dplugins.com/), refer to the [Solar2D Plugins Marketplace Asset Packaging Guidelines](https://www.solar2dplugins.com/asset-packaging-guidelines/) for additional steps.